 Finally, a third indictment only a week or two thereafter linked Bogachev to his nickname “lucky12345” and charged him with additional counts of conspiracy to commit bank fraud.

-According to his May 19 indictment, Bogachev and his co-conspirators based in the UK, Russia and Ukraine began sending out phishing emails in the fall of 2011.
-When users clicked on these malicious links, they unknowingly downloaded Gameover Zeus – a form of malware which the FBI and the European Cybercrime Centre (EC3) took down in the spring of 2014.
+According to his May 19 indictment, Bogachev and co-conspirators based in the UK, Russia and Ukraine began sending out phishing emails in the fall of 2011.
+When users clicked on these malicious links, they unknowingly downloaded Gameover Zeus, a form of malware which the FBI and the European Cybercrime Centre (EC3) took down in the spring of 2014.
 Bogachev in turn used Gameover Zeus as a means to distribute Cryptolocker, ransomware which encrypts an infected computer’s files and issues a ransom demand for the decryption key.

 As of this writing, the author of Gameover Zeus remains at large.
-Bogachev’s last known place of residence was in Anapa, Russia.
-He also owns property in Krasnodar, Russia and travels to different locations along the coast of the Black Sea.
+Bogachev’s last known place of residence was Anapa, Russia.
+At one time, he owned property in Krasnodar, Russia and was known to travel to different locations along the coast of the Black Sea.

 The U.S. government is offering $3 million for information that leads to Bogachev’s arrest.

 You can read about some other black-hat hackers wanted by the FBI below:

 - The FBI’s 10 Most-Wanted Black-Hat Hackers – #10

 - The FBI’s 10 Most-Wanted Black-Hat Hackers – #9 and #8

 - The FBI’s 10 Most-Wanted Black-Hat Hackers – #7 and #6

 - The FBI’s 10 Most-Wanted Black-Hat Hackers – #5, #4 and #3